 Other tips on managing your ego while you’re experiencing success

-In the book and our full 14-page summary, we also explain why/how you should (i) focus on facts (not stories), (ii) know what truly matters (so you don’t get derailed), (iii) manage your changing roles and responsibilities, (iv) avoid the “Disease of Me” that plague successful teams/people, (v) connect with the big picture and (vi) maintain your sobriety.
+In the book and our 14-page Ego is the Enemy summary, we also explain why/how you should (i) focus on facts (not stories), (ii) know what truly matters (so you don’t get derailed), (iii) manage your changing roles and responsibilities, (iv) avoid the “Disease of Me” that plague successful teams/people, (v) connect with the big picture and (vi) maintain your sobriety.

 Part 3: Ego and Failure